Page last updated: 01 July 2026

 What happens if we're not compliant?

-Our preference is to take an educative and guidance approach to achieve compliance.
+Our preference is to take an educative and guidance-based approach to achieve compliance.
 However, if it looks like serious breaches or misconduct have occurred, or if you're unwilling to comply, we may take more formal and proportionate regulatory action, including using our administrative tools such as warnings or orders, or proceeding to litigation.

 Do I need to comply with Conduct of Financial Institutions (CoFI) obligations in the Financial Markets Conduct Act to treat customers fairly?